eiffel-community/eiffel-intelligence/wiki/markdown/subscriptions.md

 Below is a document containing an aggregated object.
 In addition to the extracted content from Eiffel events, Eiffel Intelligence has added an extra _id key with the value of the start event.
-This _id serves as an index in mongo DB and speeds up searches..
+This _id serves as an index in mongo DB and speeds up searches.

     {
             "_id" : "df4cdb42-1580-4cff-b97a-4d0faa9b2b22",